-On September 14, 2022, the Company entered into the Second Amendment to the Loan Agreement (the "Second Amendment") with the Lenders to: (i) increase the amount of the term loans available under the Loan Agreement to \$100,000 from \$50,000, which term loans are available in up to four tranches subject to the achievement of milestones and other customary conditions, (ii) add certain minimum net revenue covenants to the Second Amendment, (iii) extend the final maturity date for the term loans to September 14, 2026, which may be extended to September 14, 2027, under certain circumstances, and (iv) to the extent that the maturity date is extended, the term loans will begin amortizing on a monthly basis on September 14, 2026.
+On September 14, 2022, the Company entered into the Second Amendment to the Loan Agreement (the "Second Amendment") with the Lenders to: (i) increase the amount of the term loans available under the Loan Agreement to \$100,000 from \$50,000, which term loans are available in additional tranches subject to the achievement of milestones and other customary conditions, (ii) add certain minimum net revenue covenants, (iii) extend the final maturity date for the term loans to September 14, 2026, which may be extended to September 14, 2027, under certain circumstances, and (iv) to the extent that the maturity date is extended, the term loans will begin amortizing on a monthly basis on September 14, 2026.

 On September 15, 2022, the Lenders advanced to the Borrowers the Restatement First Tranche Term Loan (as defined in the Second Amendment) in an aggregate amount of \$50,000 which included the refinancing of the \$30,000 in term loans that were outstanding under the Loan Agreement as amended by the First Amendment.
-The second tranche of term loans of up to \$15,000 will be available from April 1, 2023, through June 30, 2023, subject to the achievement of certain clinical milestones and compliance with a liquidity requirement which requires the Company to have sufficient cash on hand to funds its operations for at least nine months (the "Liquidity Requirement").
-The third tranche of term loans of up to \$10,000 will be available from April 1, 2024, so long as certain of the milestones for the second tranche of term loans were achieved, no events of default under the Loan Agreement have occurred and are continuing, and the Liquidity Requirement is satisfied.
-The fourth tranche of term loans of up to \$25,000 shall be available at any time from September 14, 2022, until September 14, 2026, subject to the Lender's review of the Company's clinical and financial plans and Lender's investment committee approval.
+The next tranche of term loans of up to \$10,000 will be available from April 1, 2024, through June 30, 2024, so long as certain milestones are achieved, no events of default under the Loan Agreement have occurred and are continuing, and the Liquidity Requirement is satisfied.
+The final tranche of term loans of up to \$25,000 shall be available at any time from September 14, 2022, until September 14, 2026, subject to the Lender's review of the Company's clinical and financial plans and Lender's investment committee approval.

-Pursuant to the Second Amendment, the Lenders have the ability to convert \$7,000 into common shares, by which \$2,000 of the term loans shall be convertible into 1,369,863 shares of common stock at a conversion price of \$1.46 per share and \$5,000 of the term loans shall be convertible into 4,792,026 shares of common stock at a conversion price of \$1.0434 per share ("K2HV conversion feature").
+Pursuant to the Second Amendment, the Lenders have the ability to convert \$7,000 into common shares, by which \$2,000 of the term loans shall be convertible into 45,662 common shares at a conversion price of \$43.80 per share and \$5,000 of the term loans shall be convertible into 159,734 common shares at a conversion price of \$31.302 per share ("K2HV conversion feature").

-In connection with the Loan Agreement, on May 22, 2020, the Company issued the Lenders a warrant to purchase up to 625,000 common shares (the "Original K2HV Warrant") at an exercise price of \$1.12 per share.
-On May 17, 2021, in connection with the First Amendment, the Company amended and restated the Original K2HV Warrant to purchase an additional 312,500 common shares for a total of 937,500 common shares (the "First Amendment Warrant") with the same exercise price of \$1.12 per share.
-On September 14, 2022, in connection with the Second Amendment and the advance of the first tranche of term loans of \$50,000 by the Lenders, the Company issued the Lenders a warrant to purchase an additional 2,180,413 common shares (the "Second Amendment Warrant") with a warrant exercise price of \$0.8026.
-If the full remaining \$50,000 available in the K2HV tranches is advanced pursuant to the Second Amendment, up to an additional 2,180,413 common shares will be issuable pursuant to the Second Amendment Warrant.
+In connection with the Loan Agreement, on May 22, 2020, the Company issued the Lenders a warrant to purchase up to 20,833 common shares (the "Original K2HV Warrant") at an exercise price of \$33.60 per share.
+On May 17, 2021, in connection with the First Amendment, the Company amended and restated the Original K2HV Warrant to purchase an additional 10,417 common shares for a total of 31,250 common shares (the "First Amendment Warrant") with the same exercise price of \$33.60 per share.
+On September 14, 2022, in connection with the Second Amendment and the advance of the first tranche of term loans of \$50,000 by the Lenders, the Company issued the Lenders a warrant to purchase an additional 72,680 common shares (the "Second Amendment Warrant") with a warrant exercise price of \$24.08.
+If and/or when additional tranches are advanced pursuant to the Second Amendment, the Company will issue additional warrants to purchase up to 72,680 common shares pursuant to the Second Amendment, up to an additional 72,680 common shares will be issuable pursuant to the Second Amendment Warrant.

 The First Amendment Warrant and the Second Amendment Warrant may be exercised either for cash or on a cashless "net exercise" basis.
 The First Amendment Warrant expires on May 22, 2030 and the Second Amendment Warrant expires on September 14, 2032.